goodnlp/language_model_pytorch_implementation/README.md

 Each model directory contains the following:
 - Source code
-- Pre-trained models (if available)
-- Documentation on how to train, validate, and deploy the models
+- Documentation and tutorials to walk through the code
-- Examples and tutorials

 ## Getting Started